epi2me-labs/wf-transcriptomes/README.md

 de novo-based approach (experimental!)
 * Sequence clusters are generated using [isONclust2](https://github.com/nanoporetech/isONclust2)
   * If a reference genome is supplied, cluster quality metrics are determined by comparing
-  with clusters generated from a minimap2 alignment
+  with clusters generated from a minimap2 alignment.
 * A consensus sequence for each cluster is generated using [spoa](https://github.com/rvaser/spoa)
 * Three rounds of polishing using racon and minimap2 to give a final polished CDS for each gene.
-* Full-length reads are then mapped to these polished CDS
+* Full-length reads are then mapped to these polished CDS.
-* Transcripts are assembled by stringtie as for the reference-based approach
+* Transcripts are assembled by stringtie as for the reference-based approach.
+* Note: This is currently not supported with direct RNA reads.

 For both approaches: